hayesall/rfgb/README.md

 **To run regression:**

-1. Copy a regression example from test domains both train and test (for now it is the insurance example) to same directory as the python files or you can write your own.
+1. Copy a regression example from test domains both train and test (ex: Boston Housing) to same directory as the python files or you can write your own.

 2. Run command: *python main.py -target <list of target(s)> -reg*